FASS639d: Qualitative Data Analysis with NVivo 11 (distance learning)

 Module Structure/Delivery Pattern

-- NVivo 11 and the assistance it can provide as well as its limits for supporting qualitative data analysis.
+- Strategies and approaches to using NVivo effectively for your project and understanding the assistance it can provide as well as its limits for supporting qualitative data analysis.

-- Using the interface, and key concepts such as nodes, case nodes, sets, and attributes
+- Understanding and gaining familiarity with the interface, terminology and key concepts such as nodes, case nodes, sets, and attributes

 - Project management, document preparation, with a particular focus on transcript preparation as well as data organisation and security.